VSadov/VSadov.github.io/_posts/2017-02-11-tuples_conversions.md

 **Implicit and Explicit conversions**

+Tuple conversions can be implicit or explicit.
 Naturally, a tuple type/expression:

 * has an implicit tuple conversion to the target type if all elements have implicit conversions.
-* has an explicit tuple conversion to the target type if all elements have explicit conversion.
+* has an explicit tuple conversion to the target type if all elements have explicit conversions.

 Example: